 Dwellers love to put their marks on the dwelling they live in.
 Households are different, have different needs, demands, priorities and budgets.
 And their wishesalso change over time.

-In most affordable social housing howeveroccupants have no control over the lay-out of their homes: Developers decide on a building and its dwellings.
+In most affordable social housing howeveroccupants have no say about the lay-out of their homes: Developers decide on a building and its dwellings.

 That is why Open Building introduces 'supports' separated from 'infills', as an answer to the very desirable diversity and changeability of dwelling lay-outs, while maintaining the affordability of mass produced building structures.